-When I was trying to decide whether or not to sign up for Strongest You, I contacted them.
+When I was trying to decide whether or not to sign up, I contacted them.
 I asked all the questions I could think of.
-The coaches at Strongest You are really in this to work with you and help you reach your goals.
+The coaches at GGS are really in this to work with you and help you reach your goals.
 They will be as hands-on or hands-off as you want, but I would recommend reaching out as much as you need to.
 The interaction with the rest of the people in the group is so helpful and being able to not only talk to your coach, but also hear others’ questions and concerns is beyond helpful.
 The individualized training programs are great, but really it’s the mindset component that is going to take you to the next level.

 With Girls Gone Strong Coaching, you’ll get the support, accountability, and expert coaching to eat and exercise in a sustainable way — without restrictive diets or spending your life in the gym.

 Whether your health and fitness goals are to…

 ... or anything else, we’ll help you achieve them.
 You can experience life-changing results while eating and exercising in a way that actually fits into your life — instead of controlling it.

 Throughout our 12-month program, you’ll get a simple, step-by-step plan for developing nutrition, fitness, and mindset habits that will lead the way in reaching your goal.

 Your coach is available 5 days a week to answer questions and help you navigate situations — like eating while you’re on vacation, exercise substitutions so you don’t aggravate your knee pain, or planning a workout with limited equipment options — so you always have support when you need it.
 And together, you'll find the best path toward long-term results in a way that works for you.

 And you’ll become the happiest, fittest, strongest version of yourself, one step at a time.